john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

     ...
     >>> f.close()

 This is particularly handy if the CSV data will eventually be read into any kind of dictionary.
-But mostly this is just another way to do things, for convenience sake.
-Either of these two options in the `csv` library will work fine.
-Neither is particularly faster or smarter.

 ## Problem Sets